Clastify logo

 Image

-The general pattern you should be able to apply is:
+The pattern to use is:

 1. Write the neutral atom configuration, remembering Cr and Cu.